Machine Learning to Identify Insider Threats

 critical your web applications are as secure as possible while also

-staying on schedule and within budget.
-Often organizations turn to
+keeping development on schedule and within budget.
+Organizations Often

-penetration testing and application code scanning to identify security
+turn to penetration testing and application code scanning to identify

-vulnerabilities.
-While neither approach is perfect, they both do find
+security vulnerabilities.
+While neither approach is perfect, they

-lots of areas that your developers need to tighten up (and just as
+both do find many of areas that your developers need to tighten up

-importantly, they keep the compliance folks happy).
-Still, there’s no
+(and just as importantly, they keep the compliance folks happy).

-question that there are important vulnerabilities that are being missed.
+However, there’s no question that there are important vulnerabilities

 SQL fragments injected into a Web application has proven extremely